One Tree Hill (TV series): U.S. television ratings

 The series premiere was watched by 2.5 million viewers and achieved a 1.9 Adults 18–49 rating on September 23, 2003.
 The following week, it rose to 3.3 million and a 2.4 demographic, becoming one of the three shows to rise in its second episode in the 2003–2004 TV season.

 The CW only attracts a fraction of the audience its competitors do.
-"So the strategy is super-serving a young coveted demographics.
+"So the strategy is super-serving a young coveted demographic.
 The network's sweet spot is women 18–34 and with a viewer median age of 33, it boasts the youngest audience among its broadcast competitors by almost a dozen years."
-Averaging 4.3million viewers weekly, season two was One Tree Hill's highest-rated season.
+Averaging about 4.3 million viewers weekly, season two was One Tree Hill's highest-rated season.
 During this season, the show emerged as one of The WB's hits.
 "Of all the shows that they've launched in the last two years, this one has the most traction", said Stacey Lynn Koerner, at the time an executive vice president at Initiative, a media planning agency.
 "It does have an audience it's connecting with – a loyal audience that comes back week in and week out."
 The show was particularly popular among the young viewership.
 It became the first choice of prime-time television for teenage girls and was reported in January 2005 to be the program in Tuesday's 9 pm time slot most viewed by women aged 12 to 34.

 The series finale was the highest rated among women 18–34 (1.4/4) for The CW in more than a year.
 It was The CW's best Wednesday night in adults 18–34 since premiere week which took place on September 14, 2011, and best adults 18–49 and women 18–49 ratings since December 7, 2011.
 Comparing to a year earlier, One Tree Hill's last episode was up 50% in adults 18–34, 40% in women 18–34 and 33% in adults 18–49.
 The first hour of the finale event, a series of interviews with the cast, garnered approximately 1.37 million viewers, with 1.42 million tuning in for the actual series finale.

 Below are the seasonal rankings (based on average total viewers per episode) of One Tree Hill on The WB and The CW.